alinabuzachis/operator-sdk-performance-testing/ec2-testing/README.md

-# EC2 Test Environment
+# Provision a Red Hat OpenShift Cluster on AWS

-This directory contains a set of playbooks which builds an Amazon EC2 instance, runs the Operator SDK performance benchmarks on it, and destroys the instance.
+This repository contains a set of playbooks and roles which provisions and deprovisions an Amazon EC2 instance acting as a jump server and a Red Hat OpenShift Cluster on AWS.
+The Amazon EC2 jump server serves as the management server from where we ran the OpenShift installer and CLI tasks.

-The playbooks build all the required components (including VPC, networking, security groups, etc.), and you can modify the `vars/main.yml` file to use different defaults if you'd like (e.g. a different `aws_profile` if you don't have a profile named `aworks`).
+The playbooks build all the required components (including VPC, networking, security groups, etc.), and you can modify the `vars/main.yml` file to use different defaults if you'd like.

 ## Usage

-Make sure you have `boto` installed locally: `pip3 install boto`.
+Make sure you have `boto3` and `botocore` installed locally: `pip3 install boto3 botocore`.

 Install requirements: